rongstat/EOT-eigenmap/README.md

 # Content

+The R script `main.R` includes the R function for the proposed EOT eigenmap algorithm.

-The R scripts `simulation_align.R` includes the R codes for the noisy manifold alignment simulations studies in the manuscript.
+The R script `simulation_align.R` includes the R codes for the noisy manifold alignment simulations studies in the manuscript.

-The R scripts `simulation_cluster.R` includes the R codes for the joint clustering simulations studies in the manuscript.
+The R script `simulation_cluster.R` includes the R codes for the joint clustering simulations studies in the manuscript.

 # System Requirements